TheZhangedMan/Cheerville/README.md

 * Zombies that encounter a human will infect the human
 * Plants periodically clone themselves in all four cardinal directions
 * Humans that move onto a tile belonging to a plant will consume it, gaining its nutrition as health and removing it from the tile
-* Zombies that move onto a tile belonding to a plant will trample it, removing it from the tile
+* Zombies that move onto a tile belonging to a plant will trample it, removing it from the tile
 * Each tick decreases the health of every organism by one
     * When the health of an organism reaches zero, it will perish
 * When all humans have been infected, the simulation ends